Life-Cycle

 PARs of European evaluation processes (MR/DC or centralised) are published in English, those of national procedures in German.

-If Austria is concerned member state, a link to the reference member state's website is published.
+If Austria is concerned member state, a link to the Mutual Recognition Index is published.
 The maintenance of this publication is the responsibility of the RMS.

 If the medicinal product is authorised in a centralised procedure, a link to the European Medicine Agency's website is published.
 The maintenance of this publication is the responsibility of the EMA.